People living and working in Lambeth

 The Lambeth Health and Wellbeing Board is a strategic partnership forum that brings together elected representatives from Lambeth Council with local NHS commissioners, Lambeth Healthwatch and King's Health Partners (King's College Hospital NHS Foundation Trust, Guy's and St Thomas' NHS Foundation Trust and the South London and Maudsley NHS Foundation Trust) to advise, support, challenge and direct the development for local health and wellbeing improvement.

 Over a number of years we have worked together closely with Lambeth Council to develop our shared commissioning approaches, through shared roles and joint programmes.
-You can read about our joint programmes with Lambeth Council in the Our Plans section.

-Our NHS partners in Lambeth
+Our NHS partners

 We work in active partnership with all our local provider partners, in particular King's Health Partners Academic Health Sciences Centre, to support improved service quality as well as better organised and joined up care.